Flu season: Associated health complications

 Medical conditions that compromise the immune system increase the risks from flu.

 Diabetes

 Millions of people have diabetes.
 When blood sugars are not well controlled, diabetics can quickly develop a wide range of complications.
-Diabetes results in elevated blood sugars in the body, and this environment allows viruses and bacteria to thrive.
+Diabetes results in elevated blood glucose, and in the body this environment allows viruses and bacteria to thrive.

 If blood sugars are poorly controlled, a mild flu can quickly turn severe, leading to hospitalization and even death.
 Uncontrolled blood sugars suppresses the immune systems and generally lead to more severe cases of the common cold or influenza.
 Thus, it has been recommended that diabetics be vaccinated against flu, before the start of the flu season.

 Lung disease

 The CDC recommends that people with asthma and chronic obstructive pulmonary disease (COPD) be vaccinated against flu before the flu season.
 People with asthma can develop life-threatening complications from influenza and the common cold viruses.
 Some of these complications include pneumonias, acute bronchitis, and acute respiratory distress syndrome.

 Each year flu related complications in the USA affect close to 100,000 asthmatics, and millions more are seen in the emergency room because of severe shortness of breath.
 The CDC recommends that asthmatics are vaccinated between October and November, before the peak of the flu season.
 Flu vaccines take about two weeks to become effective.